Cruise Advice For the Best Palermo Port Experience

 Getting Around From Palermo Port

-Getting from Palermo Port to the city center is quick and easy.
+Getting from the port to the city center is quick and easy.
 The terminal sits right beside the historic district, so you can start exploring almost as soon as you arrive.
 Many of the main sights are within walking distance, which makes this one of the most convenient cruise stops.

 Cruise ship docked at Palermo port with city waterfront in the background

-Cruise ships dock right at Palermo port, making it easy to start exploring immediately.
+Cruise ships dock right at the port making it easy to start exploring immediately

 Easiest Transport Options